aimms/how-to/Articles/332/Dantzig-Fulkerson-Johnson formulation.rst

 Explicit Dantzig-Fulkerson-Johnson formulation
 ==============================================

 In this article the formulation of a **Capacitated Vehicle Routing Problem** (CVRP) is discussed.
 There exists an example of a library in AIMMS that solves a CVRP.
-In that library there are three different formulation options (so far).
-All options contain different ways of formulating subtour elimination constraints.
+In that library there are four different formulation options (so far) of the problem.
 The first formulation is called the **Explicit Dantzig-Fulkerson-Johnson** formulation and will be explained in this article.

 - this is a link to the library
 - this is a link to the article that explains the library